Neldardhen/neldardhen.github.io/src/site/notes/Neldardhen System/Rules/Combat and Injuries.md

 	- Step
 	- Charge
 - Attack
-	- Grapple
-	- Shove
+	- Grapple (No damage, but reduces any speed to 0. - needs a free hand)
+	- Shove (No damage but push the target 2m away - needs a free hand or shield)
+	- Throw (A character can throw a light weapon up to 2* their physics die in meters)
-	- Take Aim
+	- Take Aim (Next ranged attack action will gain a free die of 1 category less)
-	- Reload
+	- Reload (Some weapons, like crossbows, need to be reloaded with 1 Action)
 - Attack with an Instrument
+	-  Insult (Sort of unarmed Instrument Attack, see below)
 - Healing with an Instrument
 - Cast a spell (see [[Neldardhen System/Rules/Spells\|Spells]])
 	- Remove 1 rune from a spell and add 1 rune to a spell.